- Alumni & Donors

 Taught entirely in English with optional courses taught in English and French, the program includes:

-- The Fall Semester made up of seven core courses and two electives
+- The Fall Semester made up of six core courses and two electives

 - The Spring semester made up of seven core courses and two electives